In collaboration with

 Actress, singer and oboist, she works in a variety of disciplines, including film (Berlinale, Locarno), dubbing, stage and music (album Les lignes désir).
 Winner of the Gala Dynastie 2024, she has a remarkable and committed artistic career.

 "Trying to make this paradise, which is here and now, proud.
 To love, to resonate.
-To sing again and again so that the world may rise up."
+Sing again and again, so that the world may rise up."

 Immerse yourself the musical universe of Florence